gob1thaasan/Probability/README.md

 # Probability

-This lecture is conducted for ecturers from Politeknik Sultan Mizan Zainal Abidin at UITM Dungun Hotel on 7/10/2020.
+This lecture is conducted for lecturers from Politeknik Sultan Mizan Zainal Abidin at UITM Dungun Hotel on 7/10/2020.

 Probability powerpoint covering the following topics: